marcoshsq/MetaDatabaseEngineer/README.md

 This is a curated list of free courses from reputable universities like MIT, Stanford, and Princeton that satisfy the same requirements as an undergraduate Data Science, minus general education.

+**This repository is structured as follows:**

+We have four parts, ``Introduction to Data Science``, ``Databases``, ``Cloud Computing`` , and ``Machine Learning``.

+Part 01 (``Introduction to Data Science``) has an overview, focusing on the introduction of the main concepts of the area.
+The second part focuses on database, while the third part is cloud and lastly, Artificial Intelligence.
+It is important to note that Mathematics and Computer Science are present in all four parts, especially math.

 The main guides I've followed to create this curriculum can be found in the ``References`` section, at the end of this ``README`` page.

 ##